View the beautiful 6.5-acre plantation right in the heart of Bethlehem.

 James Burnside, originally from County Meath, Ireland, traveled to Georgia, and in two years suffered much tragedy - two devastating fires and the death of his first wife.
 He befriended a member of the Moravian Church in Georgia and came north eventually becoming a Moravian missionary.
 His daughter Rebecca died at the age of six of smallpox.
 The following year, he married Mary Wendover, a Moravian widow from the Moravian congregation in New York.

 In 1747, James and Mary Burnside decided to not follow the choir system of Moravian Bethlehem and purchased 500 acres just north of the Moravian settlement of Bethlehem.
 Their farm, Burnside Plantation, was the first privately held property in the settlement and first private home.
 In 1752, James was elected as the first representative to the Pennsylvania Provincial Assembly from the newly formed Northampton County.
 He was a contemporary of Benjamin Franklin serving with him on the Committee for Indian Affairs.
-Three years after his death, Mary sold the farm to the Moravian Church and it became Plantation #4 in the Moravian farming system.
+Three years after his death, Mary sold the farm to the Moravian Church, and it became Plantation #4 in the Moravian farming system.
+Three Moravian plantations were located in what is now South Bethlehem.

 In 1760, the farm became home to two preeminent Moravian organ builders, Johann Gottlob Klemm and David Tannenburg.
 For five years they built organs here in the German style.
 20th century organ builders believe that the second beehive oven in the farmhouse kitchen was installed to cure the wood for the organ pipes.
 Tannenburg went on to become the foremost 18th century American organ builder making 50 organs known nationally and internationally for their sound and craftsmanship.